thejameswang/hacebook/README.md

 will change to have a database.

 ### Disclaimer
   1. This is a frontend build clone of Facebook so that the functions work.
-The UI requires improvement
+The UI requires improvement.
   2. This is a learning tool that taught me DOM manipulation, Frameworks, and different JavaScript essentials.
-  3. There will be another version that incorporates the backend including MongoDB, Express, Node, and different packages
+  3. There will be another version that incorporates the backend including MongoDB, Express, Node, and different packages.